 “And finally, I ask every citizen of this great Nation to listen to the sound of silence caused by a generation lost to us, and then to raise their voices for all affected by abortion, both seen and unseen.

 President Donald J. Trump is unarguably the most pro-life president ever elected to the office of president.
 Those who are in the battle for the sanctity of life were blessed to have him as an advocate in the White House for the past four years.
 Below is a Life News article by Steven Ertelt which includes President Trump’s Proclamation.

 On Friday, the majority of Americans who are pro-life will be mourning 48 years of legalized abortion under Roe v Wade.
 President Donald Trump yesterday acknowledged those victims of abortion and issued a proclamation designed a spark people to action to put an end to it.

 The President issued a stirring call to action and eloquently described how abortion has adversely affected our country in the world.
 He encouraged pro-life Americans to never back down in ending abortion and restoring a respect for the sanctity of human life.

 Below is the full text of President Trump’s Proclamation:

-BY THE PRESIDENT OF THE UNITED STATES OF AMERICA
+NATIONAL SANCTITY OF HUMAN LIFE DAY, 2021 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA A PROCLAMATION

 Every human life is a gift to the world.
 Whether born or unborn, young or old, healthy or sick, every person is made in the holy image of God.
 The Almighty Creator gives unique talents, beautiful dreams, and a great purpose to every person.
 On National Sanctity of Human Life Day, we celebrate the wonder of human existence and renew our resolve to build a culture of life where every person of every age is protected, valued, and cherished.